-MSCD Hispanic Emphasis Specialization Research Project or Capstone Project:
+MCSD Bilingual English Spanish Specialization Research or Capstone Project:

-- HES students will complete a research project or capstone project to be presented to MSCD faculty and peers during the spring semester of Year 2. - HES students interested in completing a research project must enroll in CMDS 6630: Research Seminar and consult with Dr. Monika Pawlowska, Ph.D. to discuss a research proposal. - HES students may elect to complete a capstone project.
-Examples of capstone projects include, but are not limited to:

-- o Completing a professional binder along with discussion of artifacts,

-- o Writing a literature review,

-- o Conducting a workshop for other SLPs.
+- BESS students will complete a research project or capstone project to be presented to MCSD faculty and peers during the spring semester of Year 2. - BESS students interested in completing a research project must enroll in CMDS 6630: Research Seminar and consult with Dr. Monika Pawlowska, Ph.D., to discuss a research proposal. - HES students may elect to complete a capstone project.
+Examples of capstone projects - o Completing a professional binder along with discussion of artifacts, - Writing a literature review, - o Conducting a workshop for other SLPs.

-The student should discuss their idea for a capstone project with a HES faculty member by the end of the first year of study.
+The student should discuss their idea for a capstone project with a BESS faculty member by the end of the first year of study.
 A Capstone Project Plan must be submitted by the end of summer Year 1.